Amidst the Antwerp Whirlwind: A Portrait of the Beguinage

 Photo by HarryFabel on Pixabay

 Although the Beguines have long vanished, the Beguinage of Antwerp continues to thrive.
-The enclave was recognized as a UNESCO World Heritage Site in 1998, and its restoration has been a labor of love for the city.
+The enclave was recognized as a UNESCO World Heritage Site in 1998, and its restoration has been a labour of love for the city.
 The houses that once sheltered the Beguines are now home to local residents, and the Beguinage has become an artistic hub where cultural events and exhibitions are held.

 One of the most striking aspects of the Beguinage is the sense of community that pervades the space.
 The preservation of this historic site is a testament to Antwerp’s respect for its cultural heritage, as well as its commitment to nurturing the spirit of the Beguines.
 Within the Beguinage’s walls, neighbours greet each other with warmth, and the courtyard often hosts gatherings and celebrations.